Getting to Boston

-Suffolk sits directly between, and within walking distance of, Boston's North Station and South Station, both major hubs for national Amtrak and Greater Boston MBTA train service, as well as major bus companies.
-Even closer are stops for all four of Boston's major subway lines: Green, Red, Orange, and Blue.
+Suffolk sits directly between, and within walking distance of, Boston's North Station and South Station, hubs for national Amtrak and Greater Boston MBTA train service, as well as major bus companies.
+Even closer are stops for all four of Boston's subway lines: Green, Red, Orange, and Blue.

 Once You're Here